baconjs/bacon.js/README.md

     source:    asdf----asdf----
     delayed:   --asdf----asdf--

-`observable.throttle(delay)` throttles stream/property by given amount of milliseconds.
-This means that event is only emitted after the given
+`observable.throttle(delay)` throttles stream/property by given amount
-"quiet period".
+of milliseconds.
+Events are emitted with the minimum interval of `delay`.
+The implementation is based on stream.bufferWithTime.
 Does not affect emitting the initial value of a Property.

 Example:

     var throttled = source.throttle(2)

     source:    asdf----asdf----
-    throttled: -----f-------f--
+    throttled: --s--f----s--f--

-`observable.throttle2(delay)` throttles stream/property by given amount
+`observable.debounce(delay)` throttles stream/property by given amount
-of milliseconds.
-Events are emitted with the minimum interval of `delay`, but this version of throttle does not wait for a quiet period.
-The implementation if based on stream.bufferWithTime.
+of milliseconds, but so that event is only emitted after the given "quiet period".
+Does not affect emitting the initial value of a Property.
+The difference of `throttle` and `debounce` is the same as it is in the same methods in jQuery.

 Example:

-    var throttled = source.throttle2(2)
+    var debounced = source.debounce(2)

     source:    asdf----asdf----
-    throttled: --s--f----s--f--
+    debounce: -----f-------f--

 `observable.doAction(f)` returns a stream/property where the function f is executed for each value, before dispatching to subscribers.
 This is